-In terms of the performance of stocks, the US equity markets have provided positive performance in both the short and long term.
+In terms of the performance of stocks, the US equity markets have provided a negative performance in the short-term, but a positive performance in the long-term.

 You will note that there was wide disparity between those stocks that are considered “Growth” (normally stocks in sectors like technology, healthcare, etc.) and those that are classified as “Value” stocks (normally stocks in sectors like financials, energy, etc.).
 Find below, performance data for various categories of US Stocks: